Preschool Art Activity with Recycled Greeting Cards

 Suggestions for flower garden pictures

-Cut flowers from the cards and glue them onto a piece of construction paper.
+Cut flowers from the cards.
+Glue them onto a piece of construction paper.

 Make stems with pieces of craft foam, craft sticks or straws, or draw stems with crayons or markers.

-Cut out leaves to glue onto the stems, or draw them if preferred.
+Cut out leaves to glue onto the stems, or draw them with crayons and markers.

 Draw petals with crayons or markers.